mavryk-network/mavryk-protocol/etherlink/E2E_SCENARIOS.md

    * Developer can connect the Marketplace easily by changing only the connection button to fit the network
 1. Users can connect their Metamask wallet to see the list of the NFTs and interact with the dApp
    * Basic connection between the Metamask and the dApp
-   * Add and/or switch the good network setup for the dApp (Nightly or Etherlink ghostnet)
+   * Add and/or switch the good network setup for the dApp (Nightly or Etherlink basenet)
 2. Users can create a token and list it on the dApp
    * The token is created with the good URL (the good image, name, price and description)
    * The owner can see the NFT on his profile and on the explorer